Updated: March 24, 2026

 - Reception and analysis fee: €95

 Portugal’s Digital Nomad Visa (D8 Visa) was launched in 2022 and provides a clear route for remote workers and self-employed professionals to relocate to Portugal.
-The visa is intended to attract global talent, with there being two routes to this visa.
+The D8 Visa is intended to attract global talent, with there being two routes to this visa.

-- The first is a shorter-term visa valid for one year (can be renewed if you decide to stay in Portugal)
+Portugal D8 Visa is a shorter-term visa valid for one year, perfect if you want to stay in the country for less than a year (can be renewed if you decide to stay in Portugal)

-- Long-term residency visa, allowing for a two-year initial visa that can then be renewed for up to five years, whereby you can apply for permanent residency or Portuguese citizenship, provided you meet the requirements under Portuguese Nationality Law
+Long-term residency visa, allowing for a two-year initial visa that can then be renewed for up to five years, whereby you change your temporary residence permit and apply for permanent residency or Portuguese citizenship (and a Portuguese passport), provided you meet the requirements under Portuguese Nationality Law.

 - Visa validity: One year, or two years (and renewable), depending on the option you choose